glennmusa/keyvault-for-actions/README.md

 ### create_keyvault.sh

-A shell script that will generate a resource group, Key Vault, and a limited scope Service Principal that has the [Contributor role](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) to __only__ the Key Vault resource that is created.
+This is a shell script that will generate a resource group, Key Vault, and a limited scope Service Principal that has the [Contributor role](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) to __only__ the Key Vault resource that is created.

-1. First, login to Azure CLI:
+1. First, make the script executable with `chmod` and login to Azure CLI:

     ```shell
+    chmod u+x ./create_keyvault.sh
     az login
     ```

-1. Then, make the script executable:
+1. Then, execute the script to create the resources (see [Optional Parameters](#Optional-Parameters) for setting a subscription ID or location, or for use with another Cloud).

     ```shell
-    chmod u+x ./create_keyvault.sh
-    ```

-1. Finally, execute the script to create the resources.

-    ```shell
     ./create_keyvault.sh
-    ```

-    Optionally, you can specify the subscription and region to deploy resources into.
-The subscription is defaulted upon `az login` and the location defaults to `eastus`:

-    ```shell
-    ./create_keyvault.sh <subscription ID or name> <location>
-    ```

-    For example, if I wanted to set up my Key Vault in a different cloud that doesn't have `eastus`, I would do so like:

-    ```shell
-    az cloud set -n <cloud name>
-    az login
-    ./create_keyvault <desired subscription ID or name> <desired region>
     ```

 1. Once everything is complete, you'll receive two things: